Diffuse optical tomography in time domain with the inverse Rytov series: Concluding remarks

 Since the ratio of the absorption coefficients inside and outside the absorber rod is large ($\mu_a=0.03\,{\rm mm}^{-1}$ and $0.01\,{\rm mm}^{-1}$) and $\eta=2$, the inverse series does not converge and the reconstruction of the value of $\eta$ is difficult.
 However, Figs.~\ref{fig2a}, \ref{fig2b}, and \ref{fig2c} show that the target is more clearly reconstructed if nonlinear terms are added.

 We found in \cite{Machida-Osada-Kagawa} that the depth of the center of the banana is $d_{\rm SD}/(2\sqrt{2})$, where $d_{\rm SD}$ is the distance between the source and detector.
 According to this formula, the depth of the banana is $7.1\,{\rm mm}$.
 When the SD distance $3\,{\rm cm}$, the depth of the banana is $10.6\,{\rm mm}$, which is deeper than the depth of the absorber rod.
-Hence the reconstruction in Fig.~\ref{fig3} was not successful.
+This explains why the reconstruction in Fig.~\ref{fig3} was not successful.

-In this paper, it was assumed a priori that the absorber rod penetrated the phantom.
+When the absorber rod was reconstructed for the phantom experiment, it was assumed a priori that the rod penetrated the phantom.
 Three dimensional reconstruction is necessary unless this fact is used.
 In this case, the formulation developed in this paper can be extended in a straightforward manner.

 We note that in many cases diffuse optical tomography in time domain can be formulated using the time-independent diffusion equation by the Laplace or Fourier transform.
-In this case, the reconstruction can be done using the inverse Rytov series in \cite{Machida23}, which was developed for the time-independent diffusion equation.
+In this case, the reconstruction can be done using the inverse Rytov series for the time-independent diffusion equation as was developed in Sec.~\ref{tindep}.